Michael Profile Picture

 Projects

 These projects showcase my journey in computer science through coursework, research, and professional development.
-Each one includes a visual preview, and full sites are accessible through the links provided.
-As summer and fall progress, I’ll continue updating this section and my GitHub with new projects.
+Each one includes a visual preview, and code repositories are accessible through the buttons.
+I’ll continue updating this section and my GitHub as projects progress.

 Spotifly